louismitc/fern_portfolio/pages/work.md

 * Worked in a collaborative environment to reevaluate our media strategy during COVID-19.
 * Managed SS4C's Twitter presence to achieve viral engagement.
 * Logistically organised multiple strikes.
+* Pitched and led the "#THISISCLIMATECHANGE" campaign during the black summer bushfires
+* In 2021, advised the Brisbane & National teams on communications & logistics after graduating

 - - -